Frequently Asked Questions

 What is Sedera Health about?

-Sedera believes that our Members, in concert with the medical providers of their choosing, have a natural incentive to do what is best for themselves and their families, as well as the primary responsibility for making their own health care decisions.
-When our Members have financial needs due to illness that are greater than they can individually bear, we believe that the Sedera community, in a corporate sense, should assist in carrying one another’s burdens.
+Sedera believes that our Members, in concert with the medical providers of their choosing, have a natural incentive to do what is best for themselves and their families as well as the primary responsibility for making their own health care decisions.
+When our Members have financial needs due to illness or injury that are greater than they can individually carry, we believe that the Sedera community, in a corporate sense, should assist in carrying one another’s burdens.
 Our method of sharing each other’s medical bills seeks to teach these principles as an integral part of our community of sharing philosophy.

 Isn’t Sedera really just another health insurance company?

 No. Insurance arrangements are a contract whereby one party agrees to be legally responsible for and accept another party’s risk of loss in exchange for a payment—a premium.
-Medical cost sharing is an arrangement whereby Members agree to share one-another’s medical expenses through an act of voluntary giving.
+Medical cost sharing is an arrangement whereby Members agree to share medical expenses through an act of voluntary giving.
 Sedera is not licensed or registered by any insurance board or department since we are not practicing the business of insurance.
 We do not assess applicants’ health risks, because neither Sedera nor our Members are assuming financial liability for any other member’s risk.
-Unlike insurance, the focus of Sedera’s medical cost sharing program is on how our Members help each another with their immediate needs.
+Unlike insurance, the focus of Sedera’s Medical Cost Sharing membership is on how our Members help one another with their immediate needs.

 What’s the advantage of Sedera not being a health insurance company?

 When health care costs are paid by someone other than the person receiving care, typically an insurance company or government entity, the health care model can be undermined.
-We believe many of the current problems with the health care system are the direct result of restricting personal freedom and responsibility through dependence on third-party payors.
-Sedera Health is designed to allow Members to help one-another while maintaining freedom of choice and personal responsibility.
+We believe many of the current problems with the healthcare system are the direct result of restricting personal freedom and responsibility through dependence on third-party payors.
+Sedera is designed to allow Members to help one another while maintaining freedom of choice and personal responsibility.

-Does Sedera’s medical cost sharing program comply with the Affordable Care Act (“ACA”) or similar state law requirements?
+Does Sedera comply with the Affordable Care Act (“ACA”) or similar state law requirements?

 Is Medical Cost Sharing legal?

-How will the IRS know that I meet the law’s requirements and don’t owe a penalty?
+How will the IRS know that I meet the ACA’s requirements and don’t owe a penalty?

 Can I choose my own doctors and hospitals without being penalized?

 Absolutely!
-Having the personal freedom to choose the medical providers of your choice is the cornerstone of Sedera’s program.
-Our Sedera Member Advisors can assist in providing quality information to help you make a decision on the best provider(s), but there are no “out-of-network” penalties.
+Having the personal freedom to choose the medical providers of your choice is fundamental to Sedera’s values.
+Sedera’s Member Advisors will be happy to assist you in providing quality information to help you decide on the best provider(s), but there are no “out-of-network” penalties.

 Does Sedera use deductibles and co-insurance?

 Sedera’s process differs significantly from insurance practices in this regard; to our member’s advantage.
-Traditional healthcare deductibles are cumulative over the course of a plan year.
+Traditional health insurance deductibles are cumulative over the course of a plan year.
 Co-insurance is the portion of the medical expense owed by the patient.
 These insurance cost-sharing measures can amount to thousands of dollars in out-of-pocket costs to insurance policyholders annually.
-Conversely, when Sedera Members incur an eligible medical expense that exceeds their Initial Unshareable Amount (IUA), any amount above the IUA is then eligible for sharing, effectively reducing the member’s burden to the selected IUA for any single need.
+Conversely, when Sedera Members incur an eligible medical expense that exceeds their Initial Unshareable Amount (IUA), any remaining balance relative to that specific Need would be eligible for sharing, effectively reducing the member’s portion to the selected IUA for any single need.

 Will Sedera share medical costs that were incurred outside of the United States?

-Yes, Members’ eligible needs, wherever incurred, will be handled through Sedera’s medical cost sharing.
+Yes, Members’ eligible needs, wherever incurred, will be handled through your Sedera Membership.

 What happens when a provider requires payment up front for services?

-Members are encouraged to use their HSA funds (if applicable) to provide payment for qualified medical services and equipment.
-If a Member does not have a HSA or does not have adequate HSA funds available, they may be required to pay out-of-pocket.
+A Member may be required to pay out-of-pocket for medical services.
 Sedera advises its Members to avoid paying more than their IUA toward the cost of any medical need, as doing so dilutes Sedera’s ability to negotiate with medical providers.
 In cases where Members pay more than their IUA, they will be promptly reimbursed for the excess amount by the Sedera community.

 Additionally, Sedera occasionally provides direct up-front payment for proposed services.
 The most prominent example of pre-payment is with maternity cases.
-Very often Sedera pre-pays maternity cases, based on the provider’s self-pay rates, in advance of the baby’s delivery.
+Sedera may pre-pay maternity cases, based on the provider’s self-pay rates, in advance of the baby’s delivery.
 In virtually all cases, needs payments are sent directly to Members, not to medical providers.

 If there is no network, what is the method used to secure fair pricing?

 All Sedera members are “self-pay patients.”
 This enables significant leverage in the negotiation of medical bills.
-Our parent company, The Karis Group (TKG), is a professional patient advocacy and medical bill negotiation organization.
+Our sister company, The Karis Group (TKG), is a professional patient advocacy and medical bill negotiation company.
 TKG currently serves nearly one million patient lives throughout the U.S. including negotiating all of the Needs for one of the largest Health Care Sharing Ministries in the nation.
 Sedera outsources the negotiation of all Member medical bills that exceed $500 to TKG.
 TKG’s average rate reduction exceeds 60% off billed charges.
-These savings are passed directly to our Members through the low monthly contributions you enjoy.
+These savings are passed directly to our Members through the low monthly contributions they enjoy.

 How does Sedera handle medical claims?

-Because there is no “transfer of risk” in Sedera’s health care sharing program, no “claim” is ever owed.
-When Members incur medical expenses there is simply a medical need.
-Sedera Members send proof of their medical expenses to the Sedera office where they are evaluated according to the Guidelines.
-Qualified needs are then designated for sharing based on the amount of shares collected from the Member each month.
-Each member’s monthly share is voluntary, but is also a requirement to remain an active member.
+Because there is no “transfer of risk” with Sedera’s Medical Cost Sharing, no “claim” is ever guaranteed.
+When Members incur medical expenses that exceed their IUA there is simply a medical need.
+Sedera Members submit proof of their medical expenses to Sedera where they are evaluated in accordance with the Guidelines.
+Qualified needs are then designated for sharing based on the amount of shares collected from Members each month.
+Each member’s monthly share is voluntary but also a requirement in order to remain an active participant in the membership.

 What is the process for paying my medical bills when I have a need?

 At the time of service, Members should disclose to their medical providers (doctors, laboratories, clinics, hospitals, etc.) that they are “self-pay” patients.
 The providers will, in turn, bill the Member directly.
-The Member then organizes their bills, fills out a Need Processing Form (NPF) and submits the NPF, copies of all relative medical bills and any proof of payments made towards their Initial Unshareable Amount (IUA).
+The Member then organizes their bills, fills out a Need Processing Form (NPF) and submits the NPF, copies of all related medical bills and any proof of payments made towards their Initial Unshareable Amount (IUA).
 Our team of medical bill negotiators may contact the providers to discuss the appropriate payment for the services that were performed and determine if negotiations are necessary or available for the billed amounts.
-Sedera will review the need and help administer a process whereby community funds are share with the Member, less the Member’s IUA (as applicable), which, in turn, they use to pay their medical providers.
+Sedera will review the need and help administer a process whereby community funds are share with the Member, less the Member’s IUA (as applicable), which, in turn, the Members use to pay their medical providers.

 How long does it take Sedera to process a medical need?

-The sharing turnaround time ranges from 15-60 days from receipt of your bills and required information depending whether negotiation is required or not.
-If your Need Processing Form is correct and complete, and there are no ongoing financial negotiations with providers, your need will normally be shared the second Wednesday after Sedera receives it.
+The sharing turnaround time normally ranges from 14-60 days from receipt of your bills and required information depending whether negotiation is required or not.
+If your Need Processing Form is correct and complete, and there are no ongoing financial negotiations with providers, your need will normally be shared the second Friday after Sedera receives it.
 Please note that larger bills make take longer to negotiate.